TypesInCode/jTemplates/docs/_posts/2025-12-07-Component.markdown

 Component.Register("hello", HelloWorld);

-// Create a vnode factory using Component.ToFunction const helloFactory = Component.ToFunction("div", HelloWorld);
+// Create a vnode factory using Component.ToFunction
+// The first parameter "div" specifies the HTML tag name for the resulting vnode
+// The second parameter is the Component constructor const helloFactory = Component.ToFunction("div", HelloWorld);
 // Use the factory to create a vnode instance (no additional props) const helloVNode = helloFactory({});